 Annalisa Molini Department of Chemical and Environmental Engineering

-Assistant Professor - Water & Environmental Engineering
+Associate Professor - Water & Environmental Engineering

 Department of Chemical and Environmental Engineering

-Dr. Annalisa Molini is an assistant professor in the Water and Environmental Engineering Program.
+Dr. Annalisa Molini is an associate professor in the Water and Environmental Engineering Program.
 Her research mainly focuses the connections between climate change and water resource availability, hydro-climatology, and the stochastic modeling of hydrological and environmental processes, as well as the study of extreme events such as severe droughts and flash floods.

 Dr. Molini received her Master’s degree in Environmental Sciences from the University of Genova (Italy) with a major in Physics of Atmosphere and Oceanography, and her PhD in Methods for Environmental Monitoring from the University of Basilicata (Italy) with a research focus on the stochastic modeling of precipitation.